Leadership Greater Topeka

 2014 Leadership Greater Topeka Class

-Thirty-seven individuals from Topeka and Shawnee County will participate in the 2014 Leadership Greater Topeka program.
+Thirty-five individuals from Topeka and Shawnee County participated in the 2014 Leadership Greater Topeka program.
 Leadership Greater Topeka, a program of the Greater Topeka Chamber of Commerce since 1984, identifies outstanding potential leaders from various components of the community.
 There are more than 900 alumni of the program.